MJRidder/village-app/README.md

 ### 3. **Profile security**
 Because of the limited security options at the moment, the platform is forced to function on a retalively basic level.
 Increased security of the contact details and the ability to reach out and ask for contact details directly, should keep away personal information from the public space where this is not desired.

-### 4. **Improved filter options**
+### 4. **Filter options**
 Expanded and improved filter options should improve the user experience.
 Allowing users to only see Support posts relavant for them and filter out any potential clutter.
 Possible filter improvements are: Looking for playdates, parent specific support, parent connect, siblings, religion, type of activities, Guidance, Education and more.

-### 5. **Specific educational content**
+### 5. **Create your own Village (community)**
-The idea of the It Takes A Village platform is peer-to-peer.
-This does not mean that general information is not welcome.
-If there is a platform where parents come together, it is a perfect location for general education and to look for general information.
-Parents will be able to share, upvote and comment on this information to let others know how useful it was for them.
+The current set up is focused on Dublin only.
+The It Takes A Village app would allow in the future the ability to create your own Village, with it's own Village moderator.
+Given the ability to only invite parents that have connected before and know each other.
+Or leave the joining of the local Village open to a specific area and/or for a specific parent niche.
+Support posts and replies would be locally managed between the parents that have joined the Village.

 ### 6. **Specific support Villages**
 Sometimes parents are only looking for a specific type of support.
 Villages could be set up around specific topics, bringing parents together with specific similar interests.
 Being able to go in deep into the subject matter with parents of a similar mind.